Blagojevich set to speak at trial

 Mr Blagojevich, a Democrat, was arrested in December and charged with soliciting bribes.

-Tried to use state funds for the private purpose of inducing the Tribune Company to fire Chicago Tribune editorial board members critical of him
+CHARGES AGAINST BLAGOJEVICH Federal agents say Mr Blagojevich Tried to obtain campaign contributions in exchange for official actions Tried to use state funds for the private purpose of inducing the Tribune Company to fire Chicago Tribune editorial board members critical of him Tried to obtain personal financial benefits for himself in return for his appointment of a US senator |

 The vote to impeach him was passed by 114 votes to one, although only 60 votes were needed for the motion to pass.